-101,102, D01, D02, D03, D04, D05, D06, D07, D08, D09, D10, D11, D12
+Key links to other relevant policies and objectives 101,102, D01, D02, D03, D04, D05, D06, D07, D08, D09, Objective 5 D10, D11, D12 Monitoring: Monitoring indicator 23 (see Appendix 3)

-5.179 The potential for gypsum deposits to dissolve in water means that their distribution is unpredictable and no specific information is available for the Plan area.
+5.186 The potential for gypsum deposits to dissolve in water means that their distribution is unpredictable and no specific information is available for the Plan area.
 No mining of natural gypsum has taken place in the Plan area since 1988, with the cessation of working at the former mine at Sherburn in Elmet.
-Permission for working at Sherburn in Elmet Mine remains extant, although the workings are now flooded.
-There has been no indication of any commercial interest in reactivating workings or the opening of new gypsum mines in the Plan area.
-BGS have indicated that potential gypsum and anhydrite bearing units occur at depth under the Plan area but gypsum is unlikely to have formed and anhydrite is not considered to be an economic resource.
-Whilst it is considered unlikely that proposals for further working will come forward during the Plan period, provision of policy support for the principle of development of gypsum resources, subject to compliance with other relevant policies in the Joint
+Permission for working at Sherburn

-- Plan, would be consistent with national policy objectives, including the presumption in favour of sustainable development. - 5.180 The supply of synthetic gypsum (known as desulphogypsum) is consistent with objectives to preserve scarce natural resources and to minimise waste.
+5.187 The supply of synthetic gypsum (known as desulphogypsum) is consistent with objectives to preserve scarce natural resources and to minimise waste.
 Where development associated with the supply of synthetic gypsum falls within the scope of the Joint Plan, it is considered that support should be provided, subject to compliance with other relevant policies.
 The amount of synthetic gypsum produced is likely to reduce over time due to the move from coal to other forms of fuel at Drax Power Station and the potential closure of Eggborough Power Station in the future.
 It is therefore not considered appropriate to give specific priority, in the policy, to supply of synthetic gypsum over natural gypsum as this may limit potential to maintain overall supply of gypsum in the future.